 REQUIREMENTS FOR THE MINOR IN ART HISTORY

-The minor in Art History consists of five lecture courses, including BC1001, BC1002, and three courses in the following areas of which students must have at least one be Non-European.
+The minor in Art History consists of five courses, including BC1001, BC1002, and three courses in the following areas of which students must have at least one be Non-European.
 European and American: Ancient, Medieval, Renaissance, Baroque and Modern

 Non-European: Chinese, Japanese, Indian, African, Meso-American, and Native American